andrewcooke/CRC.jl/README.md

   speed to this package (and wil be faster for short, single uses, because the lookup table is pre-caclculated), but only supports that single algorithm.

+## Versions

+* 0.2.0 - Initial release(s).

+* 1.0.0 - 2014-06-31 Changed handler method so that a `String` is converted to bytes (instead of being treated as a file path).
+This *will break* existing code that uses the current handler, but I hopeI don't have many users (!)
+  (particularly users that are calling that method).

 [![Build
 Status](https://travis-ci.org/andrewcooke/CRC.jl.png)](https://travis-ci.org/andrewcooke/CRC.jl)